The Surprising Health Benefits of Strawberries Most People Don't Know About

-Strawberry is the most popular type of berry anywhere in the world.
-There are hundreds of varieties of strawberries that vary in size, color, taste and texture.
-But they all basically have the same characteristic heart shape and red flesh with seeds on the surface.
+The strawberry is the most popular type of berry in the world.
+There are hundreds of varieties of strawberry that vary in size, color, taste and texture.
+But they all share the same characteristic heart-shaped structure with red juicy flesh and seeds on the surface.

 Ripe, fresh strawberries are sweet and juicy.
 They can be eaten as they are, used to garnish a variety of sweets and desserts, or enjoyed as delicious refreshing juice and smoothies.

 Strawberries are packed with a variety of antioxidants, including the flavonoid anthocyanidins (which gives the fruit its characteristic red color), vitamins C, E and beta-carotene.

 They are also rich in dietary fiber, flavonoids, potassium, folate, vitamins of the B complex (B2, B5, B6), biotin, manganese, iodine and zinc.
 Strawberries are very low in protein, sugar and calories, and virtually devoid of fat and cholesterol.

 The strawberry is a nutrient-dense food, with such a huge amount of healthy goodness that they are often included in lists of “superfoods”.

 Strawberries help fight anemia: Strawberries can help prevent and fight certain types of anemia, due to their high content in folate, which is essential for the synthesis of hemoglobin, the protein in red cells responsible for carrying oxygen throughout the body.